gibsonmuindi-netizen/ZETUMIX/README.md

 # ZETUMIX
-A Streaming platform for kenyan/African Entertainment content to the wirld
+A Streaming platform for kenyan/African Entertainment content to the world